My Quiet Kitchen

 Storage

 Store leftover brownies in an airtight container in the refrigerator for up to 5 days.
-They can also be frozen for longer storage.
+They can also be frozen.

 Estimated Nutrition (per serving)